 Learn about the sun & solar energy

 "Solar radiation provides usable energy all year round with solar panels installed to your home.
-The United Kingdom receives 60% of radiation compared with the equatorial regions and equivalent to over a 2000 power stations.
-Each square metre of the UK receives between 900 - 1200 kWh a year."
+The United Kingdom receives 60% of radiation compared with the equatorial regions and equivalent to over a 2000 power stations."

 In a nutshell.

 Our sun belongs to a category of star commonly known as a fixed star; in the night sky, we see billions of them in our universe.
 At the core of our solar system, our own star has influenced life on earth in many ways.
 Humanity will have to harness this energy for its long-term energy needs if our civilisation is going to survive peak oil.

 The sun is made up of hydrogen and helium gases.

 Our sun is also known as a Photo-spherical.
 Photo means light and Photons are the particles emitted, then hit and power our space technology.
 Solar panels use radiating the sun's energy to charge a chemical process within the cells to produce electricity.